GATETEVIEWS

 Their feet daunting, their songs distressing;

-I am scared no more, I have no one to loose;
+I am scared no more, I have no one to lose;

 The rain, more rain;